ayowandeapp/wallet-system-api/README.md

 The Postman collection file (wallet-service-api.postman_collection.json) is included in the repository.
 Import this collection into Postman to test the API.
 Also, [Published collection](https://documenter.getpostman.com/view/37584024/2sA3s3HrVR)

+## Future Enhancements

+- **Redis Caching:**
+  - Implementing Redis caching could significantly improve the performance of the API by reducing the load on the database for frequently accessed data.
+This could be particularly useful for endpoints that retrieve wallet details or transaction histories.
+  - Future updates could include caching mechanisms for these endpoints, with cache invalidation strategies to ensure data consistency.

 ## Contributions